makeandymake/agusmakmun.github.io/_posts/2018-11-29-networked-lights-with-esp8266-and-raspberrypi.markdown

 ==

 What happens on the ESP8266 is pretty simple - it connects to the network (and flashes red, green and blue until it gets a connection) and once it's connected performs a http get request to a server where it expects to see four values separated by commas in plain text; a red, green and blue value to generate an RGB colour and a brightness value.
 It dissects this string into individual numbers and then pushes them out to the LED strip.
 It'll repeat this every 60 seconds or so.

-I'm not a trained programmer so this is probably not the best code on the planet but it gets the job done well enough (if you can make it more reliable, robust or just nicer to read, I would love to see your improvements!).

 So I'm going to assume that you know how to operate the Arduino IDE and upload code to your ESP8266.
 Simply copy this code into the Arduino IDE and modify the constant definitions at the top of the file to suit your needs.
 You'll need to add your wifi details and the address to the web server that's serving up the colours and you'll need to install the FastLED and ESP8266 Libraries in the Arduino IDE.